Horace Stoneham: Early success, then struggles

-Stoneham was known as a hands-on owner that was concerned with the day-to-day business of the Giants and personally involved in player trades and transactions.
-In 1936, player-manager Bill Terry's last season as a player, the Giants defeated the St. Louis Cardinals by five games to win the National League pennant.
-However, in the World Series, the Giants were defeated by the New York Yankees four games to two.
-Terry would retire as a player at the end of the season and be appointed as the full-time manager until 1941.
-Terry also served as the general manager through 1942.
-The Giants would again win the National League pennant in 1937 but fall four games to one to the Yankees featuring Lou Gehrig, Joe DiMaggio, Bill Dickey and Lefty Gomez in the World Series.
-The Giants finished third in 1938 but not finish in the first division again, finishing fifth in 1939, sixth in 1940 and fifth in 1941.
-Terry resigned as the manager after the 1941 season and was succeeded by former teammate Mel Ott as player-manager.
+Stoneham would soon become known as a hands-on owner who was concerned with the team's day-to-day operations, and personally involved in player trades and transactions.
+His first two Giants teams promptly won National League pennants.
+In 1936, Terry's last season as a player–manager, they defeated the Cardinals and Cubs by five games for the club's 14th NL championship.
+However, in the World Series, the Giants fell to the New York Yankees, four games to two.
+Terry then became Stoneham's full-time manager through 1941.
+In 1937, the Giants captured their 15th league title, besting Chicago by three full games, but they dropped the 1937 World Series in only five games to the Yankees of Lou Gehrig, Joe DiMaggio, Bill Dickey and Lefty Gomez.
+They finished third, behind the Cubs and Pittsburgh Pirates, in 1938, but then fell out of the NL's first division completely—coming in fifth in 1939, sixth in 1940, and fifth in 1941.